 While raised in a Christian home, Chin was 16 years of age when he experienced God in a personal way.
 “At a youth revival meeting, the speaker challenged students to recite John 3:16.
 I knew the verse well but that time it was different.
 John 3:16 came to me in a very new way: ‘God so loved ME….’
 On that day, I experienced the love, peace, and joy of God in a deep and profound way.”
 In his mission, Chin seeks to introduce Christ to others.
 He is thankful for the Methodist missionaries who arrived in Korea in the late 19th century.

 “God,” he says, “is calling all believers to share the message of hope and life with everyone, both near and far.
 It is my hope and desire to share God’s message of love with people who have less opportunity to hear about Jesus Christ.”

-Chin and his wife Grace Cho have two children, Joseph and Hannah.
+Chin and his wife Chun H. Cho have two children, Joseph and Hannah.